libratbag/libratbag/doc/dbus.rst

         :type: Signal

-        Emitted when an internal error occurs.
-Upon receiving this signal, clients are expected to resync their values with ratbagd.
+        Emitted when an internal error occurs, usually on writing values to the device after :js:func:`Commit()`.
+Upon receiving this signal, clients are expected to resync their property values with ratbagd.